Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 Searching ...

-Nearly 11 million websites are hacked every year, so there’s a good chance some of your data has been involved in a breach at some point.
+Nearly 11 million websites are hacked every year, making it highly likely that some of your data has been involved in a breach.
 Your accounts may be among the 422 million breached in 2022.
-These breaches are a problem for privacy and security, but if you can find out what information has been compromised, you can get ahead of it.
-Read on to learn more about data breaches and find out whether you’ve been pwned.
+These breaches are a problem for both privacy and security, but if you can find out what information was compromised you can take measures to ensure your online safety.
+Read on to learn more about data breaches and to find out whether or not you’ve been pwned.

 What Are the Largest Data Breaches?